Our Current Buildings

 Creating a Play Space for our Youngest Patients

-We are fundraising to refurbish the outdoor play terrace on Ifor Ward.
-It will be a specially designed therapeutic space to allow children to play as well as aid recovery and provide a space for them to interact with siblings during hospital visits.
-It will also house our pet therapy rabbits.
-The space will be doubled and professional play equipment installed.
+Our Charity has fundraised and refurbished the Rainbow Garden play area an outdoor play terrace on Ifor Ward. is a specially designed therapeutic space to allow children to play as well as aid recovery and provides a space for them to interact with siblings during hospital visits.

 Building a New Mental Health Unit